dotstartech/mqBase/README.md

 ### Performance Tuning

-The batch insert mechanism significantly improves throughput by reducing HTTP round-trips to the database.
+The batch insert mechanism significantly improves throughput by reducing database transaction overhead.
 Tune the parameters based on your workload:

 **Lower latency** (for real-time applications):
 ```properties